MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.PowerPoint.UAE.Session

-Collecting what feature have been used when PowerPoint session ungracefully exited.
+Collecting what feature has been used when PowerPoint session ungracefully exited.
 This information is critical to catch PowerPoint ungracefully exits.
 Microsoft is using this data to diagnose the issue in order to guarantee PowerPoint running as expected.

 The following fields are collected: